Shinjuku-ku, Tokyo, Japan

 After a year and a half of discussions, in 2013, the group decided on flying cars.
 The company they formed was called Cartivator.
 The company name was created by combining the word car and cultivate with the definition of cultivate being more towards the word pioneer.
 As the business matured, it became difficult to continue with volunteer workers.
 This why that in July 2018, about 30 people from Cartivator founded the SkyDrive Corporation.

-The Cartivator SkyDrive is subscale electric Vertical Take-Off and Landing (VTOL) prototype.
-The full scale production has been estimated to be 3.6 m long X 1.1 m high X 3.1 m wide in flight.
+The Cartivator SkyDrive is sub-scale electric vertical takeoff and landing (eVTOL) prototype.
+The full scale production has been estimated to be 36 m L X 1.1 m H X 3.1 m W (11.8 ft L X 3.6 ft H X 10.17 ft W) in flight.
 The aircraft will have a cockpit with two forward and two aft VTOL propellers extended beyond and below the fuselage sides.
-Target maximum speed is 100 km/h and the average travel speed is expected to be 60 km/h with a 50 m altitude.
-Its maximum take-off weight will be 400 kg and carry two people.
+Target maximum speed is 100 km/h (62 mph) and the average travel speed is expected to be 60 km/h (37 mph) with a 50 m (164 ft) altitude.
+Its maximum take-off weight will be 400 kg (882 lb) and carry two people.

 On December 13, 2018 the volunteer group Cartivator succeeded in its first test flight of a scaled prototype eVTOL model.